artop123/kamstrup-restapi/README.md

 ## Docker Compose

 The `MBUS_ADDRESS` is the last two or three digits of your Kamstrup serial number.
+The other settings should work without editing.

 ```yaml
 services: